 We have finished configuring this demonstration flow.
 You could add more steps after this moment but we recommend you not to at this stage.
 Click on I’m done button once.

-You can name your integration flow or accept the suggested name by clicking on I’m done one more time to finish and save your flow.
+You can name your integration flow or accept the suggested name by clicking on I’m done one more time to finish and save the current state of your Draft.

 Success, your integration flow is ready!

 Now you can start you flow by clicking Start Flow button.

 Your flow is now active, congratulations!
 Go to Dashboard to see the results of your first integration flow execution.

 Here we are in the Dashboard view.
 In the Runlog part you can see the first execution.
 You can come back to this view from everywhere by clicking the Dashboard icon in the left-side menu.
 Let us check the details of the execution by clicking on the name of the flow in the runlog.

 Here we are in the execution view.
 Click on the component icons to view the logs for each step in your first integration flow.
 When you have examined the logs, you can return to the Dashboard.
 After a couple of minutes we can visit the Dashboard again.

 Here we have the Dashboard view after your flow gets executed 3 times.
 You can view the details of each execution by clicking on the name of your flow in the runlog.

 Your flow is now active and working!
 Go ahead, make another one.
 Try using different integration components to build your flow.